shopware/docs/guides/plugins/plugins/administration/add-custom-component.md

 ## Prerequisites

 This guide **does not** explain how to create a new plugin for Shopware 6.
-Head over to our \[PLACEHOLDER-LINK: Plugin base guide\] to learn creating a plugin at first.
+Head over to our [Plugin base guide](../plugin-base-guide.md) to learn creating a plugin at first.

-If you want to work with entities in your custom component or page, it might be useful to take a look at \[PLACEHOLDER-LINK: Create custom entity\] guide first.
+If you want to work with entities in your custom component or page, it might be useful to take a look at [Create custom entity](../framework/data-handling/add-custom-complex-data.md) guide first.

-Especially if you want to add a new page for an own module, you should consider to look at the process on how to \[PLACEHOLDER-LINK: Add custom module\] first.
+Especially if you want to add a new page for an own module, you should consider to look at the process on how to [Add custom module](./add-custom-module.md) first.
 This way, you're able to start building your own module in the right order.

 ### Injecting into the administration